AlexMKramer/ComfyUIDiscordBot/README.md

 - `TOKEN` - Your bot's token
 - `folder_path` - The path where your ComfyUI models folder is located.
 Ex; /home/USER/ComfyUI/models
 - `genius_token` - Your genius token.
 This is used for the music command.
 You can get one here: https://genius.com/api-clients/new
+- `OPENAI_API_KEY` - Your OpenAI API key.
+You can get one here: https://beta.openai.com/

 ### Update sdxl_styles.json
 Copy the sdxl_styles.json from this repo into the ComfyUI/custom_nodes/sdxl_prompt_styler folder.
 This will add the styles to the SDXL Prompt Styler node.